NativeScript/theme/MIGRATION-GUIDE.md

 }
 ```

-In addition Theme 2 provides a helper function to do setting both light and dark colors in one go, like this:
+In addition Theme 2 provides a helper mixin to do setting both light and dark colors in one go, like this:

 ```scss
 .my-label {